JoshuaGee-bit/PATIENT-ENGAGEMENT-AND-MISSED-APPOINTMENT-ANALYSIS/README.md

 **Are there repeat offenders?**
 Yes, there was a repeat offender.
 Patient with patient id P002 missed his or her appointment twice.

+## Retention Strategy Recommendations
+- Implement automated SMS/email reminders before appointments
+- Remote health can offer incentives for completed appointments
+- Encourage Video consultations over Chat for better appointment completion.
+- Flag repeat offenders i.e patient (P002) should be scheduled for follow-up calls
+- Remote health should provide flexible rescheduling options.
+- Patients should be educated on importance of appointment adherence.
+- Introduce penalty or rebooking policy for repeat missed visits.

+## Conclusion
+Analysis of consultation data shows that 42.9% of missed appointments and 14.2% of cancelled appointment, indicating a significant engagement challenge.
+Chat-based consultations recorded the highest missed rate, while video consultations had the highest completion rate.
+Patient P002 was identified as a repeat offender with two missed appointments, classifying them as a disengaged patient.
+Most highly engaged patients completed all scheduled consultations.
+These findings suggest that consultation type and patient behavior play a key role in appointment adherence.